dcthoai/nextgen/README.md

 - Build the image from source code
 - Create the necessary volumes (if not exist)
 - Create container from built image and run in background
-- Start the service on port `8080`
+- Start the service on port `8080` for Spring Boot and `4200` for Angular with Nginx

 Or if you want to run the two steps of building the image and running the container separately: